italiangrid/storm/documentation/sysadmin-guide/1.11.10/index.md

 Synchronous and Asynchronous requests and tell the user:

 - how many requests have been performed in the last Monitoring Round,
-- how many of them were successfull,
+- how many of them were successful,
 - how many failed,
 - how many produced an error,
 - the average execution time,
 - the minimum execution time,
 - the maximum execution time.

-This row reports the **Monitoring Summary** and this is the default behaviour of the monitoring service.
+This row reports the **Monitoring Summary** and this is the default behavior of the monitoring service.

 **_Example_**: